-No person is eligible for nomination for election to the Board if such has reached age 72 by the calendar year-end immediately preceding the Company's next Annual Meeting of Stockholders; provided that, in rare circumstances, the Board may approve an exception to this guideline on a case-by-case basis.
+No person is eligible for nomination for election to the Board if such individual has reached age 72 by the calendar year-end immediately preceding the Company's next Annual Meeting of Stockholders; provided that, in rare circumstances, upon a recommendation of the Governance Committee, the Board may approve an exception to this guideline on a case-by-case basis.
 The foregoing restrictions shall not apply to any non-independent Class A director.